Nature of the Work

 Disclaimer:Links to non-JA Internet sites are provided for your convenience and do not constitute an endorsement.

-For further information on how to apply for a job in the air transportation industry, contact:
+For further information on how to qualify and apply for a job as an air traffic controller, contact the FAA:

 Federal Aviation Administration, 800 Independence Ave.
 SW., Washington, DC 20591.
 Internet: http://www.faa.gov

-Bureau of Labor Statistics, U.S. Department of Labor, Career Guide to Industries, 2008-09 Edition, Air Transportation
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2008-09 Edition, Air Traffic Controllers